squareops/road-to-devops/Level-1/M1-IntroductionToDevops/L13-CD.md

 Continuous deployment is not the same thing as continuous delivery, although the two terms are often confused and, indeed, share the acronym of CD.

-## Here are top 10 continuous integration tools
+## Here are top 10 CI/CD tools
-- AWS CodeDeploy
+- AWS Code Pipeline
-- Octopus Deploy
+- GitHub Action
 - Jenkins
 - TeamCity
 - DeployBot